cs160-berkeley/prog-02-represent-khotchkiss13/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Course staff for Catnip
-* Any other support
+* StackOverflow for everything